ANHBadmin/anhbsite/content/about.md

 ANHB is an affiliate of the [New Horizons International Music Association](https://newhorizonsmusic.org/).

 **************************************************************************
-NOTE: The band is off for the summer.
-Rehearsals resume Wednesday August 6, 2025.
 Rehearsals every Wednesday 1:00 - 3:00 PM
-Redwood Church at St. John (formerly known as ST. John UMC) 550 Mt.
+The Church at St. John (formerly known as ST. John UMC) 550 Mt.
 Paran Road
 Atlanta, GA 30327